 4. Control Chart

 Control charts keep track of the cycle time of every single issue.
-Consistency in cycle times have predictable deliverables and short cycle times have a high throughput.
+Consistency in cycle times has predictable deliverables and short cycle times have a high throughput.
 We can say that a short and consistent cycle time helps in achieving targets in every sprint.

 5. Cumulative Flow Diagram